harrislapiroff/chromamine.com/src/posts/3d-cad-with-solvespace.md

 3. Optionally, duplicate those objects by repeating in a line or rotationally around a point
 4. Repeat the process to create additional components that you can combine together to create a final model

-The heart of SolveSpace, though is the constraints engine.
+The heart of SolveSpace, though, is the constraints engine.
 When you are drawing in 2D or extruding in 3D you define the relationship of elements to each other with constraints.
 You start by drawing something freehand and then you add constraints to give it precision.
 Constraints can be things like:

 * This line segment is 2 units long
 * This arc is 20 degrees